Carrozzeria Ghia: The Ghia name

 In the British market, however, the practice of using the Ghia name in such a capacity was finally phased out in 2010.
 The Titanium name has instead replaced Ghia as the flagship trim level, and is now used globally across all of Ford's markets to denote the top trim level.
 The British Ford Fiesta retained the Ghia trim designation for the longest period of any model: 31 years 8 months, uninterrupted, from February 1977 to November 2008.
 In the rest of Europe, the Ghia trim was discontinued as well.
 Starting in 2013, the Vignale branding started being used by Ford to designate the top trim levels.
-The Ghia studios has produced various concept cars under the Ford banner.
+The Ghia studios has produced various concept cars under the Ford banner including the 1999 021C.